Peruvian Quinoa Soup. Quinoa, vegetables and a little spice make this humble soup PERFECT comfort food that’s healthy and good!

 - ½ lime, juiced

 - 1/4 teaspoons pepper

 - Heat oil in soup pot.
 Add onion, celery, and carrots.
 Cook 15 minutes until softened, but not browned.

 - Add garlic and jalapeno, cook 1 minute.

 - Stir in cumin, oregano and curry, cook 1 minute.

-- Add potato, water, broth and quinoa.
+- Add potato, green beans, water, broth and quinoa.
 Bring to a boil, cover, and reduce heat to a simmer.

 - Cook 15-20 minutes until vegetables are just cooked through and quinoa uncurls.
 Add zucchini and cook 5 minutes.

 - Just before serving, stir in lime juice.
 Season with salt and pepper.
 Serve.

 Aji Amarillo is a yellow pepper used in Peruvian cooking for flavor and mild heat.
 Find it in larger grocery stores buy it online.